hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

   chisel3.Driver.execute(args, () => new HelloWorld)
 }
 ```
-Now you can get some verilog, start sbt
+Now you can get some Verilog.
+Start sbt:
 ```
 bash> sbt
 > run-main intro.HelloWorld